 In the last exploration, we learned that pixels in a grayscale image are decimals between (black) and (white).
 Here's a pixel array that, at first glance, may contain a corner:

 However, when we convert this array to a grayscale image, it's hard to see anything at all:

 To avoid issues like this, all of the shape images are transformed so they have only two possible pixel values: black or white.
 This is called a binary image.
 All pixels below some cutoff pixel value are set to black, and the rest are made white.

 One of the simplest ways to find corners is to look at each dark pixel in an image, and count the number of neighboring pixels that are the same color.

 We've taken the dark pixel at the corner of this square and highlighted it green.
 How many neighbors of this corner pixel are dark?

-Note: Diagonal neighbors count as neighbors.
+Note: Horizontal, vertical and diagonal neighbors count as neighbors.